 By registering, you consent to the recording of your personal data in the database of the Data Controller and to participate in the recruitment and selection process of the Data Controller.

-Your personal data will be kept for 24 months from the date of your last activity in your profile, if your registration is confirmed, or until the termination or cancellation of your registration.
+If you register as a Job Applicant, your personal data will be kept for two years (24 months) from the date of your last activity in your profile, if your registration is confirmed, or until the termination or cancellation of your registration.

 If you do not confirm your registration, your personal data will be deleted after 14 (fourteen) days.